adrianmgg/obs_art_slideshow/README.md

  2. download [node.js](https://nodejs.org/)
  3. download [http-server](https://www.npmjs.com/package/http-server)
  4. start http-server with the path to this repository from step 1
-     - when you start http-server, it will print out `Available on:` followed by the urls you can use to access the page, you'll need one of those (doesn't matter which) later
+     - when you start http-server, it will print out `Available on:` followed by the urls you can use to access the page, you'll need one of those (shouldn't matter which) later
  5. open obs
  6. create a new browser source
      - set the URL to the url from http-server in step 4